flakjakk/my-project/docs/kimberley.md

 **Kimberley Preparatory School**

 This is it, as far as I can work out: <https://goo.gl/maps/5iCQGgoueku1TRtWA>

+Deidre and I spent the last half of 1972 here.
+We completed Std 1 (Grade 3) and then went our separate ways, she to Belgravia and I to Kimberley Boys Junior School.
+It was a first for me as I had attended only co-ed schools up until then.
+Same for Deidre.

 **Kimberly Boys Junior School**